 I’m lucky to have a somewhat rare set of stones called Andesite (see Wikipedia), hand-picked by massage students along the Pacific coast.
 They are unusually heavy, quite smooth, and full of barely-visible tiny crystals embedded in lustrous black.

 Andesite is a form of basalt.
 Named after the Andes, this stone is found around the Pacific Ring of Fire where the volcanoes meet the coast.
 Most minerals we encounter when we dig in the garden, like granite, were formed through gradual cooling which results in coarse-grained lightweight material.
-But basalts occur when hot dense magma breaks through the surface of the earth and quickly chills, like when a volcano upwells near an ocean.
-This results in a rock with very fine grains, a soft-feeling surface, and infused with thousands of tiny crystals.
+But basalts occur when hot dense magma breaks through the surface of the earth and quickly chills, like when a volcano upwells under an ocean.
+This can produce a rock with very fine grains, a soft-feeling surface, and infused with thousands of tiny crystals.
 Interestingly, andesite is also found in meteorites and is a major component of the Martian crust, so these stones are truly “from the heavens”!

 Because this kind of andesite is often produced where magma meets water, it can be uncommon to find it on land (at least in BC).
 After tumbling along the ocean floor for eons, slowly becoming smooth as silk, these rocks came to the shore — where they were collected by sharp-eyed students of Ocean Stone Therapy on their trips to the beaches of Vancouver Island.
 Most hot-stone sets tend to be regular basalt, granite, or marble, all of which are less dense (and lighter in colour).
 The weight of the stones make a big difference in how long they retain their warmth.
 Andesite is so dense that it has a magical property: it reheats itself!
 After the surface of the stone has cooled, energy continues to radiate from the core which re-heats the outside.